 English Proficiency Admission Requirements (Policy 2008-01)

-All non-native English speakers whose TOEFL (Test of English as a Foreign Language) score (or a MELAB/IELTS equivalent) is between 190/520/68 and 233/577/91 (inclusive) are required to take the Placement Essay Test upon their arrival at Seattle University.
-Results of the Placement Essay Test combined with proficiency scores at admission may require that students be enrolled in the Culture and Language Bridge Program to ensure their academic success at Seattle University.
+All non-native speakers of English whose TOEFL (Test of English as a Foreign Language) score (or a MELAB/IELTS equivalent) is between 227/567/87 and 233/577/91 (inclusive) are required to take the Placement Essay Test upon their arrival at Seattle University.
+Results of the Placement Essay Test combined with their English proficiency scores at admission may require that students be enrolled in the Culture and Language Bridge Program to ensure their academic success at Seattle University.

 Placement Essay Test

 The purpose of the Placement Essay Test is to allow students an opportunity to demonstrate the quality of their writing.
 Placement Essay Tests are evaluated by the university faculty and the staff of the Culture and Language Bridge Program based on such considerations as language fluency, rhetorical development, logical organization, and sentence structure.